autarch/blog.urth.org/content/posts/2022-02-21-checking-tailwind-class-names-at-compile-time-with-rust.md

-At the end of [my last post, "Frontend Rust Without Node"]({{< relref "2022-02-14-frontend-rust-without-node.md" >}}), I talked about my big issue with using [Tailwind CSS](https://tailwindcss.com/). **It has a huge number of classes, I can't remember their names, so I often typed them incorrect.
+At the end of [my last post, "Frontend Rust Without Node"]({{< relref "2022-02-14-frontend-rust-without-node.md" >}}), I talked about my big issue with using [Tailwind CSS](https://tailwindcss.com/). **It has a huge number of classes, I can't remember their names, so I often typed them incorrectly.
 This made it difficult to figure out why my styling wasn't doing what I thought.**

 {{< aside >}}